-->

 Services and transportation: 51% of GDP.

-Exports (FY2005-06)--$105 billion; agricultural products, engineering goods, precious stones, cotton apparel and fabrics, gems and jewelry, handicrafts, tea.
+Trade: Exports (FY2005-06)--$105 billion; agricultural products, engineering goods, precious stones, cotton apparel and fabrics, gems and jewelry, handicrafts, tea.
 Software exports--$22 billion.
 Imports (FY2005-06) 156 billion; petroleum, machinery and transport equipment, electronic goods, edible oils, fertilizers, chemicals, gold, textiles, iron and steel.
 Major trade partners--U.S., China, EU, Russia, Japan.

 PEOPLE